HuBERT-EE: Early Exiting HuBERT for Efficient Speech Recognition

 In the original HuBERT, the way to fine-tune the model is to attach one linear projection layer to the final Transformer encoder layer.
 Then, the linear layer outputs the prediction for the ASR task.
-In the proposed method, we add early exit branches to the intermediate layers of the HuBERT so that the model can yield a more efficient prediction.
-As shown in Figure \ref{proposed}, we construct the early exit branch with the self-attention layer at its core, motivated by the Transformer structure.
+In the proposed method, we add early exit branches to the intermediate layers of the HuBERT, enabling more efficient CTC predictions, like intermediate-CTC \cite{inter-ctc}.
+However, we experimentally found that simply applying intermediate-CTC with a linear layer did not perform well in the early exit framework.
+Instead, as shown in Figure \ref{proposed}, we newly construct the early exit branch with the self-attention layer at its core, motivated by the Transformer structure.
 It is designed carefully to balance the trade-off between performance and efficiency.
-The early exit branch with a complicated network may increase the inference latency, while a more efficient one degrades the performance.
-Detailed verification will be additionally described in Section \ref{ex_layer} and \ref{ex_tradeoff}.